Christian Laettner: Post-NBA basketball

 Laettner maintains a close friendship with Duke teammate Brian Davis.
 They have pursued several business ventures together, including real-estate development in Durham, a Major League Soccer team, and an unsuccessful attempt to purchase the Memphis Grizzlies.
 Some legal problems, primarily regarding unpaid debts, have also occurred.
 In 2010, Laettner was enshrined in the Naismith Memorial Basketball Hall of Fame as a member of the 1992 Dream Team.
 Laettner is the only player of the team who has not been inducted into the Hall of Fame individually.

 Since 2011 he has operated numerous youth basketball training camps.
 He also played one season in a semi-pro league and briefly served as an assistant coach in the NBA Development League.
 For The Z Team, an Olympic Channel reality show that has former Olympic athletes help struggling sports teams, he worked with the Garinger High School boys basketball team for a week.

 Personal life

 Laettner lives in Ponte Vedra Beach, Florida, and is an avid muskellunge fisherman.

 He is divorced with three children.

-He has donated large sums to his alma maters.
+Laettner has donated large sums to his alma maters.
 (Note: $1 million to Nichols School to create a scholarship fund for students in financial need and to aid in the completion of a new gymnasium and, in partnership with Brian Davis, $2 million to Duke's men's basketball program to endow an athletic scholarship and support construction of an athletics center and practice facility.)